Developer Guide

 delete 1

-Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+Expected: First customer is deleted from the list.
+Details of the deleted customer shown in the status message.
 Timestamp in the status bar is updated. -

 Test case: